Shiyi-Xia/NLP_ESS_2022/README.md

 # 3M Advanced Methods for Text as Data: Natural Language Processing
-These files are created by Douglas Rice
+These files are mainly created by Douglas Rice.